fedesilverauy/energy-output-prediction-pm-case-study/README.md

 ## Model Trade-offs

 ### Linear Regression — the interpretable baseline

 - **Strengths:** Fully explainable.
 An operator can understand *why* the model predicts a given output.
 Easier to audit, debug, and trust in regulated environments.
 - **Weaknesses:** Assumes linear relationships between variables — not realistic for a thermal process where interactions (e.g., temperature × humidity) matter.
 - **Best fit for:** Internal stakeholder presentations, regulatory contexts, or teams where model explainability is a hard requirement.

 ### Random Forest — the performant choice

 - **Strengths:** Captures non-linear relationships and feature interactions.
 30% lower RMSE than Linear Regression.
 More robust to outliers.
 - **Weaknesses:** Black-box by default.
 Harder to explain to non-technical users.
 Larger model footprint; requires more monitoring.
 - **Best fit for:** Production systems where accuracy directly drives business value and interpretability can be addressed via feature importance and dashboards.

 ### Recommended decision

 **Ship Random Forest for operational predictions.
 Maintain Linear Regression as the interpretable audit layer.**

 This mirrors a common product pattern: use the performant model for automated decisions, keep the interpretable one for stakeholder explainability and trust-building.

-> As a PM who has worked at UTE (Uruguay's national electric utility), I recognize that operator trust is often the real adoption blocker — not model accuracy.
+> Having worked in the energy sector, I've seen firsthand that operator trust is often the real adoption blocker — not model accuracy.
 A 30% RMSE improvement means nothing if dispatchers don't trust the output.

 ---